|

 Site Navigation.

-Every page in this site has a tree-menu at the left side of the screen, which
+Every page in this site has a fly-out menu at the left side of the screen, which

 permits access to all of the web pages in Best

-the +.
-For example, if you click on the + beside "Composers", an
+over them.
+For example, if you hover the mouse over "Composers", an

 alphabetical list of composer names will appear below it.
 Then if you click on a